-The most successful job seekers (and my most successful clients) can clearly communicate who they are, what they’re good at, and how they add value.
-Essentially, these are the core messages you want to communicate anytime you apply for a job.
-When done right, you open doors to new job opportunities and promotions, while establishing your foothold as an industry thought leader and compete in today’s global marketplace.
+The most successful job seekers (and my most successful clients) can communicate who they are, what they’re good at, and how they add value.
+Essentially, these are the core messages you want to communicate when applying for a job.
+When done right, you open doors to new job opportunities and promotions while establishing your foothold as an industry thought leader and competing in today’s global marketplace.

 For years, it was assumed that personal branding was only for high-level corporate executives, industry titans, and celebrities.
 Not anymore.
-These days, everyone can benefit from developing a personal brand around their strengths, passions, and other characteristics.
+Everyone can benefit from developing a personal brand around their strengths, passions, and other characteristics.

 Part 2 in our 6-part STEM resume breakdown series will concentrate on: